oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Status Mechanism Value:

   > The name requested (e.g., "status_list").
-The name is case sensitive.
+The name is case-sensitive.
 Names may not match other registered names in a case-insensitive manner unless the Designated Experts state that there is a compelling reason to allow an exception.

 Status Mechanism Description: